 - Review, receive a copy of, or purchase a copy of curriculum materials depending on the copyright of the materials. - Remove his or her child from any part of the human sexuality instruction without academic, disciplinary, or other penalties. - Become involved in the development of this curriculum by becoming a member of the district's SHAC or attending SHAC meetings.
 (See the campus principal for details.) - Use the district's grievance procedure concerning a complaint.
-See Complaints and Concerns (All Grade Levels) on page Error!
-Bookmark not defined. and FNG(LOCAL).
+See Complaints and Concerns (All Grade Levels) on the district's webpage at www.mpisd.net and FNG(LOCAL).